covenant01/plugin.video.covenant/README.md

-[B]Important!![/B] Reset Covenant settings to Defaults if you are experiencing issues.
+Important!!
+Reset Covenant settings to Defaults if you are experiencing issues.
 If you reset to Defaults, Trakt will need to be re-authorized and IMDb credentials re-entered.